Does saying no to someone make you feel guilty?

 1. Understand what makes you feel guilty

-To break free from guilty feeling, you must first understand what is causing you to feel guilty.
+To break free from guilty feelings, you must first understand what is causing you to feel guilty.
 Guilt is usually a judgment you impose on yourself for doing something wrong.
 So to understand what’s holding you back, ask yourself:

 “What’s wrong with saying no?”